6cloudguy/cybsec-jrny/README.md

 - 🔥 Rooted the new season 9 box **Expressway** immediately on release
 - 🧗🏻‍♂️ Became **Bronze** in the new season 9
 - 👾 Became **Hacker** rank in HTB
+- 🎯 Planning to do *AWS* fortress in HTB

 ### Week 11(Sep 8 - Sep 14)
 - 👾 Found a Vulnerablity in a State Govt site